-Lastly, the HACP intends to work with partners at the Veterans Administration as well as other industry partners to reduce homelessness.
+Lastly, the HACP intends to work with the local Veterans Affairs office as well as other industry partners to reduce homelessness.
 The HACP will utilize Emergency Housing and VASH vouchers in accordance with our MTW administrative flexibilities.
 It is expected that various funding sources will be utilized to develop these units with a special focus on units to be occupied only by veterans.
 Furthermore, to remain competitive in the rental housing market and ensure housing choice is available to all HCV participants, the HACP will continue to request HUD waiver approval to utilize its MTW activities in implementing new Special Purpose Voucher programs.
+One of the concepts being considered is to build or purchase tiny homes to create affordable housing for veterans.